 The installation of spray foam is in attics, roofing, and interior wall cavities.
 Spray foam is used because it expands and fills even the smallest gaps.
 If combined with attic air sealing, spray foam becomes a moisture barrier reducing the risk of mildew or mold.

-When combined with protective coatings and other materials during construction can produce a cool roof.
+When combined with protective coatings and other materials during construction, spray foam can produce a cool roof.
 In an environment like Phoenix, cool roofs can reduce your overall cooling cost.